Njavwa24/geo-dev-lab-project/README.md

 Location: Ndola District, Copperbelt Province, Zammbia Projected CRS: EPSG:32631 (WGS 84 / UTM Zone 35S)
-This will carried out during the GeoDev Lab Africa, Cohort One (2026), a one year program me See Project Brief.md for full data source specifications and project scope.
+This will carried out during the GeoDev Lab Africa, Cohort One (2026), a one year program me

+See project-brief.md for full data source specifications and project scope.